pemcg/manageiq-automation-howto-guide/chapter17a/integrating_with_satellite_6.md

 ![screenshot](images/screenshot10.png)

-Soon afterwards we see the output from activate_satellite in the log:
+Soon afterwards we see the output from activate_satellite in automation.log:

 ```
 <AEMethod activate_satellite> VM doesnt have an IP address yet - retrying in 1 minute